41st Siege Battery, Royal Garrison Artillery: Messines

 Battery HQ and RX pulled out on 12 May and moved north; LX followed on 21 May, and the battery reunited on 31 May at 'The Piggeries' in Ploegsteert ('Plug Street'), now under the command of 29th HAG in II ANZAC Corps.
 Second Army was gathering artillery for the Battle of Messines After preparing and camouflaging positions the battery began firing on enemy batteries and Messines village with observation aircraft.
 On 4 June the battery was heavily shelled, losing two killed, 14 gassed and five missing.
 The bombardment continued until the assault went in on 7 June, following the explosion of huge mines.
 II Anzac Corps had as its objective the southern end of the Messines–Wytschaete Ridge and Messines village.
 The results of the limited attack were spectacular, with the whole ridge being captured.
 41st Siege Bty suffered a number of wounded, and over the following days of consolidation it was hit frequently, losing seven men killed, seven wounded or shellshocked, nine gassed and two missing.
-On 18 June it was ordered to pull out.29th HAG War Diary, February–May 1917, TNA file WO 95/219/3.Edmonds, 1917, Vol II, pp. 41–2, 44–9, 54–7, 63–4, Sketch 3.Wolff, pp. 111–4, 117–9.
+On 18 June it was ordered to pull out.